How to Heal Your Relationship With Prayer

 “Warn mankind and give good tidings to those who believe that they shall have a station of sincerity with their Lord” – Qur’an 10:2

-There can be lots of reasons why we might struggle with the daily prayers.
-These struggles could be faith-based, lifestyle-based, culture-based, or sometimes even trauma-based.
+There are lots of reasons why we might all struggle with the daily prayers.
+These could be faith-based, lifestyle-based, culture-based, or sometimes even trauma-based.

-If you’re struggling with any feelings of guilt or shame around not praying salah, or not praying how you think you should be, carrying these feelings can affect your self-esteem and lead to depression, anxiety, or low confidence.
+If you’re struggling with any feelings of guilt or shame around not praying salah, these feelings can affect your self-esteem and lead to depression, anxiety, or low confidence.
 In order to feel better you might seek distractions, or turn away from things that remind you of prayer – but the more you run away from these feelings, the bigger they’ll become.
 And that’s not great for your mental wellbeing.
 But things can change.

 “Salah always felt a bit irrelevant to my life until I started studying Islam more deeply out of personal interest.
 I had to really get to grips with the concept of Allah, and what life means, in order to get a perspective on how praying is genuinely better for my life than not praying.
 Without that I think I’d still have a really on-off, distant relationship with salah.”